eclipse-langium/langium-website/hugo/content/guides/customizing_cli.md

 test()
 ```

-Running the cli again should show that this program has an error, and better yet it will show us exactly the error in question.
+Running the CLI again should show that this program has an error, and better yet it will show us exactly the error in question.

 > There are validation errors:
 >
 > line 7: Def has non-unique name 'test'. [test]

 This is perfect, as we didn't have to implement too much more logic to get validation in our CLI.
-Since we already did the work in our validation, the CLI just handles the interaction with an external program.
+Since we already hooked up our validation service before, the CLI just handles the interaction with an external program.
 This separation of concerns makes for a very flexible implementation that is easy to adapt over time.

 That sums up how to add basic CLI functionality.
-[In the next guide, we will be talking about generation in more detail](/guides/generation), specifically about techniques that you can use to traverse your AST and produce a clean generated output.
+[In the next guide, we will be talking about generation in more detail](/guides/generation), specifically about techniques that you can use to traverse your AST and produce a generated output.